jmurrah/FuzzOps-FALL2025-SQA/README.md

   - `getPythonFileCount`
   - `checkPythonFile`
 - Logs errors with full tracebacks for debugging.
-- Generates structured log reports:
+- Generates a detailed log report every run:
-  - `fuzz_report.csv` – summary of bugs
-  - `fuzz_forensics.log` – detailed logs including errors
+  - `fuzz_forensics.log` – contains run start, errors found, and a "No errors found" note on clean runs
 - Integrated with **GitHub Actions** for automated testing on push and pull request events.
 ---